danielbdias/pokemon-database/README.md

 The original data is stored in the `data/yaml` directory.
 It is stored in YAML format for easy readability.

-## Transformation
+## Format Conversion

-The `transformation` directory contains the code used to transform the original data into the other formats, like Parquet.
+The `scripts/convert` directory contains the code used to convert the original data into the other formats, like Parquet, CSV and JSON.

 To run the transformation code, use the following command: